eVocaTiv/ZentorsUI/README.md

 This is a documentized code of the login functionality of the mockups I proposed, based on my interactions with one of the co-founders - Rishabh Kothari.

 ## Need & User research
 Zentors aims to provide a platform which makes interaction of students and mentors possible.
-Students who are in the final years of their college or are aspiring to go back to school again for a Master's or a PhD. degree often get lost.
+Students who are in the final years of their college or are aspiring to go back to school again for a Master's / PhD. degree often get lost.
 There are tons of information available on the internet and the presence of scam agencies makes it difficult for such students to find guidance.
 Being in the same boat myself, I feel close to this product as it will help many students achieve their goals of entering their dream education programs!
 Therefore, this platform will solve the problem of connecting students with mentors who are currently studying in the aspirant's university or have graduated from there.
 Not only would it make easier to find guidance, but also assure authenticity from the mentors.

 From choosing a career path to narrowing down to one's dream universities is a taxing task, which involves months of preparation.
 For this reason, students prefer to be engaged in the process for a long term.
 In the new model we ideate a milestone based system, which would enable the mentor to design a path for the student till the moment he or she gets admission.
 The initial calling and guidance is free, and further milestones may be charged depending on how much the student is able to benefit of it.

 The existing prototype for the website was built up on wordpress as an experiment with its concomintant limitations of lack of control of data.
-For an application where the admin has complete control of user traffic on his / her website and other analytics considerations, it is important to have a web app which is made inhouse.
+For an application where the admin has complete control of user traffic on their website along with other data analytics considerations, it is important to have a web app which is made inhouse.

 Another requirement asked by the users was of new features including a login based system and a video application / online doodle based system for discussions between the mentor and mentee.
-An important feature is that the mentors and mentees would be able to track their progress and get in touch again with a click.
-Moreover, an audio/video call based on pre-booked sessions would help monetize the business more easily than resorting to 3rd party applications.
-This would be a vital part because having a profile based system would allow the students using the application to stay more 'indulged' in the process of being a mentee.
-Moreover, the mentors would be able to manage their appointments with far more ease than through manual work.
+An important feature is that the mentors and mentees would be able to track their progress and get in touch again with a click, which separates Zentors from its competitors.
+Moreover, an audio / video call based on pre-booked sessions would help monetize the business more easily than resorting to 3rd party applications.
+This would be a vital feature because having a profile based system would allow the students using the application to stay more 'indulged' in the process of being a mentee.
+Furthermore, the mentors would be able to manage their appointments with far more ease than through manual work.

 ## Key Features Proposed
 - Profiles for mentors and mentees